dr-jpk/weather-forecast/final_report.md

 | Williamtown      |              0 |        0   |      0   |        0   |     0   |            0.3 |        0 |        0 |         0   |                0   |       0   |     0   |            0   |               0 |         0   |     0   |            0   |        0   |    0   |      0.5 |             0.4 |          0   |          0   |        0   |           1   |       0   |
 | Woomera          |              0 |        0   |      0   |        0   |     0   |            0   |        0 |        0 |         0.3 |                0   |       0   |     0   |            0   |               0 |         0.3 |     0   |            0   |        0   |    0   |      0   |             0   |          0   |          0   |        0   |           0   |       1   |

-Weights for feature engineering of weighted average over nearby stations for distance of locations as metric with a threshold of <100km radius (if this yields none, the station with next larger distance is chosen (e.g. for AliceSprings)):
+Weights for feature engineering of weighted average over nearby stations for distance of locations as metric with a threshold of <100km radius (if this yields none, the station with next larger distance is chosen (e.g., for AliceSprings)):

 | Location         |   AliceSprings |   Brisbane |   Cairns |   Canberra |   Cobar |   CoffsHarbour |   Darwin |   Hobart |   Melbourne |   MelbourneAirport |   Mildura |   Moree |   MountGambier |   NorfolkIsland |   Nuriootpa |    Perth |   PerthAirport |   Portland |    Sale |   Sydney |   SydneyAirport |   Townsville |   WaggaWagga |   Watsonia |   Williamtown |   Woomera |
 |:-----------------|---------------:|-----------:|---------:|-----------:|--------:|---------------:|---------:|---------:|------------:|-------------------:|----------:|--------:|---------------:|----------------:|------------:|---------:|---------------:|-----------:|--------:|---------:|----------------:|-------------:|-------------:|-----------:|--------------:|----------:|